FC Bayern Munich

 Fußball-Club Bayern München e.
-V. (FCB, /de/), commonly known as Bayern Munich (Bayern München), FC Bayern (/de/) or simply Bayern, is a German professional sports club based in Munich, Bavaria.
+V. (FCB, /de/), commonly known as Bayern Munich (Bayern München), FC Bayern (/de/) or simply Bayern, is a professional sports club based in Munich, Germany.
 They are most known for their men's professional football team, who play in the Bundesliga, the top tier of the German football league system.
-Bayern are the most successful club in German football and are among the world's most decorated, having won a record 34 national titles, including eleven consecutive titles from 2013 to 2023 and a record 20 national cups, alongside numerous European titles.
+Bayern are the most successful club in German football and are among the world's most decorated, having won a record 35 national titles, including eleven consecutive titles from 2013 to 2023 and a record 21 national cups, the DFB-Pokal, alongside one of the highest number of top European titles.

 Bayern Munich was founded in 1900 by eleven players, led by Franz John.
 Although Bayern won its first national championship in 1932, the club was not selected for the Bundesliga during its inception in 1963.
 The club found success in the mid/late-1960s, but the pinnacle came in the 1970s under the captaincy of Franz Beckenbauer, as they won the European Cup three consecutive times (1974–1976).
-Overall, Bayern have won six European Cup/UEFA Champions League titles (a German record), winning their sixth title in the 2020 final as part of the Treble, and it became the second European club to achieve this feat twice.
+Overall, Bayern have won six European Cup/UEFA Champions League titles (a German record), winning their sixth title in the 2020 final as part of the treble, and it became the second European club to achieve this feat twice.
 Furthermore, the club is one of five teams that have earned the right to keep the trophy and to wear a multiple-winner badge.
-The club has reached the final of the European Cup/UEFA Champions League eleven times, a joint second-most of any club in the history of the competition and is also second placed in numbers of semi-final appearances.
+The club has reached the final of the European Cup/UEFA Champions League 11 times, a joint second-most of any club in the history of the competition and is also second placed in numbers of semi-final appearances with 22.

 Bayern has also won one UEFA Cup, one European Cup Winners' Cup, two UEFA Super Cups, two FIFA Club World Cups and two Intercontinental Cups, making it one of the most successful European clubs internationally, and the only German club to have won both international titles.
-Bayern players have accumulated five Ballon d'Or awards with multiple players coming in the second position in the award, two The Best FIFA Men's Player awards, five European Golden Shoe and three UEFA Men's Player of the Year awards, including UEFA Club Footballer of the Year.
+Bayern players have accumulated five Ballon d'Or awards with multiple players coming in the second position in the award, two The Best FIFA Men's Player awards, six European Golden Shoe and three UEFA Men's Player of the Year awards, including UEFA Club Footballer of the Year.